 - Locally accessible provision to meet children's needs in each locality; - Reduction of time children spend being transported to school and associated reduction in costs, allowing resources to be directed to learning and teaching; - Opportunities for inclusion within local community which will enhance relationships, sense of belonging with peers at school and access to local community resources. - Greater flexibility of provision which can be adapted to meet the needs of each child a wider range of support and skills in each base will allow the base to respond to learners needs. - Development of staff capacity professionals with different areas of expertise will be able share their knowledge skills both within bases and with the host school - Greater range of experiences and opportunities for all children.
-Children in Castlehill and Wester Cleddens will benefit from more interaction with children with a wider range of need.
-In addition, staff within the schools and bases will have a wider range of skills and experiences.

-This proposal is an important part of the overall ASN strategy in East Dunbartonshire.
+This proposal is an important part of the overall ASN strategy in East Dunbartonshire Council.
 The educational benefits of this strategy have been identified as:

-- Ensuring provision is in line with the principles of GIRFEC proportionate to children with greatest needs, holistic and multi-agency. - Ensuring all aspects of child's developmental needs are identified and taken into account. - Ensuring parents of the most vulnerable members of school population have opportunity for engagement with professionals and can better understand their own child's developmental trajectory and needs. - Recommendations are consistent with the priorities of EDC's Autism Strategy (2014-2024): mainstreaming, transitions, training and mainstreaming - A continuum of educational provision within EDC that has a presumption of mainstream as well as offering specialist provision - Capacity building across all educational establishments and sectors through increased mainstreaming and outreach, which will be complemented and supported by Autism Advisers and the Language and the Communication Friendly Establishment approach - Substantially supports the accurate and robust assessment of children with a complexity of needs which in turn leads to appropriate and fully considered placement, provision and planning.
+- Ensuring provision is in line with the principles of Getting it right for Every Child (GIRFEC) proportionate to children with greatest needs, holistic and multi-agency. - Ensuring all aspects of child's developmental needs are identified and taken into account. - Ensuring parents of the most vulnerable members of school population have opportunity for engagement with professionals and can better understand their own child's developmental trajectory and needs. - Recommendations are consistent with the priorities of EDC's Autism Strategy (2014-2024): mainstreaming, transitions, training and mainstreaming - A continuum of educational provision within EDC that has a presumption of mainstream as well as offering specialist provision - Capacity building across all educational establishments and sectors through increased mainstreaming and outreach, which will be complemented and supported by Autism Advisers and the Language and the Communication Friendly Establishment approach - Substantially supports the accurate and robust assessment of children with a complexity of needs which in turn leads to appropriate and fully considered placement, provision and planning.

-3.2 How will this proposal affect children in Wester Cleddens Primary School?
+3.2 How will this proposal affect children in Harestanes Primary School?